Installing IDA Application

 The ‘SERVER_NAME’ must use only Unicode alphanumeric (for example, 0-9, a-z, A-Z), underscore (_), dash (-), plus (+), and period (.) characters.
 The name cannot begin with a dash or period.
 Your file system, operating system, or compressed file directory might impose more restrictions.

-If the server is created successfully, you receive message: Server SERVER_NAME created.
+If the server is created successfully, you will receive the message: Server SERVER_NAME created.

 2. Configure server.xml

-Edit server.xml from */wlp/usr/servers/* folder.
-You could use the below sample server.xml to override your **server.xml** and update *httpPort*, *httpsPort* and *keyStore password* and enable *features ssl,websocket*.
+Edit server.xml from <path_to_liberty>/wlp/usr/servers/<SERVER_NAME> folder.
+You could use the below sample server.xml to override your server.xml and update httpPort, httpsPort and keyStore password and enable features ssl, websocket.

 1. In the server.xml file, define a shared library that points to the location of your JDBC driver JAR or compressed files.
 For example: